-Explore our digital interactive to take a deeper look at the techniques and materials used in the exhibition Royal Hawaiian Featherworks.
+Explore our digital interactive to take a deeper look at the different ways feathered objects in the collection are viewed through the lens of conservation.

 - “A technical analysis of overglaze enamels on Funcke-attributed Meissen Ceramics,” by Colleen O’Shea, in A Princely Pursuit: The Malcolm D. Gutter Collection of Early Meissen Porcelain, Maria L. Santangelo.
 San Francisco: Fine Arts Museums of San Francisco; and Munich: Hirmer Verlag, 2018. pp. 227–231.

 - “On and Below the Surface: a Conservator’s View of African Sculpture,” by Lesley Bone, in Embodiments: Masterworks of African Figurative Sculpture, ed.
 Christina Hellmich and Manuel Jordan.
 New York: Delmonico Books and Prestel, 2015.